wlsf82/crud-protractor-backstopjs/README.md

 ### Visual regression tests with BackstopJS

+Visual regression tests check not only the application behaviour, but also its visual aspect.

-Visual regression tests are executed in different viewports.
+Note: all test scenarios are executed in different viewports (desktop and mobile).

 #### Running the tests